Shivasagar459/AI---powered-document-intelligence-system/README.md

 # 📄 AI-Powered Document Intelligence System (RAG App)

-An intelligent document Q&A system built using **Streamlit, LangChain, FAISS, and Groq LLM (LLaMA 3)**.
+A **local AI-powered document question-answering system** built using **Streamlit, LangChain, FAISS, and HuggingFace embeddings**.
-This project allows users to upload PDF documents and ask natural language questions based on the content using Retrieval-Augmented Generation (RAG).
+This project allows users to upload PDF documents and ask questions based on their content using a Retrieval-Augmented Generation (RAG) pipeline.

 ---

 ## 🚀 Features

 - 📂 Upload PDF documents
-- 🧠 AI-powered question answering (RAG pipeline)
+- 🧠 AI-powered question answering using RAG
-- 🔍 Semantic search using FAISS vector database
+- 🔍 Semantic search with FAISS vector database
-- 🤖 LLM responses using Groq (LLaMA 3)
+- 🤖 HuggingFace embeddings for text understanding
-- ⚡ Fast embeddings using HuggingFace Transformers
+- ⚡ Fast document chunking and retrieval
-- 💬 Interactive Streamlit UI
+- 💬 Simple and interactive Streamlit UI
+- 🖥️ Fully local execution (no paid API required)

 ---